SillyBubble/SillyBubble.github.io/content/publication/de-freitas-2011/index.md

   on the deck plate can be reduced by 60-95% using this renovation system. © The Author(s) 2010.
 tags:
-- '[Orthotropic steel bridge decks'
+- 'Orthotropic steel bridge decks'
 - renovation
 - sandw
 ---